Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Experiments and results

-Table \ref{tab:subset_diff-neut-bert} shows the average performance for M-BERT, categorized by feature value, for each language with which we neutralise (see Appendix \ref{app:full_tables_avg}, Table \ref{tab:diff-neut-xlm} for XLM-R results).
-Cases for which the initial probing task performance on the language (before neutralising) was insufficient ($< 75\%$) are denoted in gray (it is unclear what information these centroids capture thus we can not reasonably expect the same trend to emerge).
-This table shows that there is a clear overall pattern where the performance in languages with the same feature value suffers, while that in languages with a different feature value remains unharmed.
-Moreover, it showcases counter-examples for cases where properties are not accurately captured, indicating that the trend does not emerge arbitrarily.
+Table \ref{tab:subset_diff-neut-bert} shows the average change in performance for M-BERT, categorized by feature value, for each language with which we neutralise (see Appendix \ref{app:full_tables_avg}, Table \ref{tab:diff-neut-xlm} for XLM-R results).
+The table shows that there is a clear overall pattern where the performance in languages with the same feature value suffers, while that in languages with a different feature value remains intact.
 These results hold true for all languages we cross-neutralise with and for both encoders.
-Lastly, in some cases we notice that cross-neutralising on average increases the performance of the languages in $\mathrm{L}_{diff}$ (e.g. $x$ = Ukrainian for task \texttt{70A}).
-We speculate that removing information about $fv_x$ reduces noise in the representations allowing the classifier to pick up on the right signal instead.
+In some cases, however, we notice that cross-neutralising on average increases performance in languages with a different feature value (e.g. $x$ = Ukrainian for task \texttt{70A}).
+We speculate that removing information about the feature value of $x$ reduces noise in the representations allowing the probe to pick up on the right signal.

-Thus, we find that language centroids capture specific feature values in a localizable and systematically similar way across different languages, indicating that linguistic typological properties are jointly encoded across languages.
-Moreover, we re-produced all of our experiments using sentence representations retrieved from the other layers of the models and observed similar results in all layers (see Appendix \ref{app:cross-all-layers}, Figure \ref{fig:cross_across_layers}).
+Thus, we find that language centroids capture specific feature values in a localizable and systematically similar way across different languages, indicating that typological properties are jointly encoded across languages.
+We re-produced all our experiments using sentence representations from the other layers of the models and obtained similar results in all layers (see Appendix \ref{app:cross-all-layers}, Fig. \ref{fig:cross_across_layers}).